mazenbalasta/zen-car-dealership/README.md

 # **Inventory microservice**

-The Inventory microservice in your application is primarily responsible for managing the inventory of automobiles.
+The Inventory microservice in this application is primarily responsible for managing the inventory of automobiles.
 It consists of several models defined in the [inventory/api/inventory_rest/models.py](inventory/api/inventory_rest/models.py) file:

 - **_`Manufacturer`_:** This model represents a car manufacturer.
 It has a `name` field which is a unique string representing the name of the manufacturer.